Semper I

-"Semper I" is the fourth episode of the first season of the psychological thriller TV series Homeland.
+"Semper I" is the fourth episode of the first season of the psychological thriller television series Homeland.
 It originally aired on Showtime on October 23, 2011.

 Carrie's surveillance warrant nears its expiration, making her more desperate.
 Brody increases his presence in the public eye, but finds more turmoil in his personal life.

 Plot

 Brody (Damian Lewis), now promoted to gunnery sergeant, is in the midst of a string of public appearances which have made him an extremely popular figure.
 The Vice President's chief advisor Elizabeth Gaines (Linda Purl) talks to David Estes (David Harewood).
 She is interested in possibly recruiting Brody to run for public office but has questions about his mental stability.
 Brody gets a ride home from Mike (Diego Klattenhoff) after a speech to a graduating class of troops.
 The conversation turns to Brody and his family.
 Brody turns hostile and sarcastically thanks Mike for "being there" for his family and for his wife, strongly implying he knows about Mike's affair with Jessica.
 Brody later starts making veiled comments to Jessica (Morena Baccarin) implying the same.

 Carrie (Claire Danes) has one day left before the FISA warrant expires, and she still has no solid evidence against Brody.
 She asks Saul (Mandy Patinkin) for an extension on the warrant, but Saul says to focus on the money trail instead and that the surveillance equipment in Brody's house must be removed the first chance she gets.
 The next day while the Brodys are at church, Carrie, Virgil (David Marciano), and Max (Maury Sterling) enter their house and remove all the cameras and microphones.
 Carrie takes the opportunity to search Brody's house, finding his Good Conduct Medal, and the garage, which had no cameras.
 She searches the entirety of the garage finding only the mat Brody uses for salat and the dish he uses for ritual purification before prayers.
 She thinks nothing of the two.

 At Langley, Carrie delivers a briefing where she explains that nine hours after Lynne's death, Latif Bin Walid was seen at a laundromat which is also a known front for a Hawala location.
 Since then, they have security camera footage of 51 customers entering the laundromat, any of whom could be the recipient of the money transfer via the sold necklace.
 Their job is to investigate those 51 people.
 Raqim Faisel (Omid Abtahi), the man who bought the house near the airport along with Aileen Morgan (Marin Ireland), is on the list.
 Carrie eventually turns her attention to Raqim when it is learned that he made three recent trips to Pakistan.
 Carrie, along with analyst Danny Galvez (Hrach Titizian), start looking into his past and agree to surveil him the next day.